 - Continuing production hatcheries

 Robust science is critical to adaptively manage our rich and diverse Pacific salmon populations and address uncertainties in a changing climate.
-This funding will allow us to invest in the most effective solutions for each watershed along the West Coast.
-We can use what we’ve learned to make more informed decisions that have a big influence on Pacific salmon survival and, ultimately, recovery.
-We’ll move Pacific salmon closer to healthy and harvestable levels that benefit our West Coast ecosystems, communities, and economies.
+We will invest in the most effective solutions for each watershed along the West Coast.
+We can use what we learn to make more informed decisions that have a big influence on Pacific salmon survival and, ultimately, recovery.
+We will move Pacific salmon closer to healthy and harvestable levels that benefit our West Coast ecosystems, communities, and economies.

-Through years of research, we’ve identified the challenges that prevent us from achieving healthy and harvestable Pacific salmon populations.
+Through years of research, we have identified the challenges that prevent us from achieving healthy and harvestable Pacific salmon populations.
 However, we don't know enough about how the complex interactions between various factors affect salmon recovery within each watershed.
-We’re still learning how habitat, water, predation, and other factors affect salmon populations’ survival.
-Inflation Reduction Act funding provides an opportunity to fund important and impactful research in areas identified in our salmon science strategies:
+We are still learning how habitat, water, predation, and other factors affect salmon populations’ survival.
+This is an opportunity to boost the important and impactful research in areas identified in our salmon science strategies:

 - Northwest Fisheries Science Center’s salmon science recovery strategy